gpratte/texastoc-v4-integration-testing/README.md

 To see the code for a branch compare the branch to the previous branch.

-## Current Branch: 05-server-changes-for-frontend
+## Current Branch: 06-clock-step-forward-and-back
-Biggest change was requiring the season id on the url path to get games.
+Added endpoints to the clock controller to step the clock forward one round and to step the clock back one round.